How to Book a Comedian Part 3: How to Find Your Comedian

 The joy of the world wide web is that booking agencies from anywhere and everywhere can advertise to you, and pretend they’re local.

 If you live in Wisconsin, the “local” agency you click on might try and offer you a comedian from New York.
-I don’t need to tell you: flying someone across the country, paying for hotel and food and all that jazz, adds up fast, and I know y’all are careful about your event budgets.
+I don’t need to tell you that flying someone across the country, paying for hotel and food and all that jazz, adds up fast, and I know y’all are careful about your event budgets.

-You might see “Voted Best Comic” or similar up in those “paid search ads,” but it’s just that: AN ADVERTISEMENT.
+But, it’s just that: AN ADVERTISEMENT.
 Using a headline the comedian or some savvy marketer wrote themselves.
 Maybe, or maybe not, based in truth.

 If you wander into a clearinghouse site, they charge comedians to be at the top of search results in the same way Google sells ads to be at the top of theirs.